All About Thermal Mass

 Three analogies: cistern, frying pan, truck

 A building with lots of thermal mass on the interior side of the insulation may have lower energy bills than one without as much thermal mass, for reasons I’ll explain soon.
 But it’s important to point out that thermal mass can’t heat or cool your house.
 It’s just plain old concrete.
-To heat and cool your house, you still need HVAC(Heating, ventilation, and air conditioning).
-Collectively, the mechanical systems that heat, ventilate, and cool a building. equipment.
+To heat and cool your house, you still need HVAC equipment.

 Here are some analogies: